mantidproject/mantid/docs/source/algorithms/DiffractionFocussing-v2.rst

 #.
 The algorithm determine the X boundaries for each group as the upper
    and lower limits of all contributing detectors to this group and determine a logarithmic step that will ensure preserving the number of bins in the initial workspace.
+It assumes that the entire data set uses logarithmic binning in the process (i.e. it does not check for constant width binning).
 #.
 All histograms are read and rebinned to the new grid for their group.
 #.
 A new workspace with N histograms is created.